Building Permits, Applications and Forms

 Construction Management Plan

-If you are unsure whether this applies to your project, we recommend contacting the Regulatory Services team on 08 9339 9339 prior to lodging your application.
+If you are unsure whether a CMP is required for your project, please refer to your development approval conditions (if applicable), or contact Regulatory Services on 08 9339 9339 (option 3) prior to lodging your building application.

 BA7 Notice of Completion